IBM/Ansible-OpenShift-Provisioning/docs/set-variables.md

 **env.cluster.nodes.bootstrap.disk_size** | How much disk space do you want to allocate to the bootstrap node (in Gigabytes)?
 Bootstrap node<br /> is temporary and will be brought down automatically when its job completes.
 120 or more recommended. | 120
 **env.cluster.nodes.bootstrap.ram** | How much memory would you like to allocate to the temporary bootstrap node (in<br /> megabytes)?
 Recommended 16384 or more. | 16384
 **env.cluster.nodes.bootstrap.vcpu** | How many virtual CPUs would you like to allocate to the temporary bootstrap node?<br /> Recommended 4 or more. | 4
-**env.cluster.nodes.bootstrap.ip** | IPv4 address of the temporary bootstrap node. | 192.168.10.4
+**env.cluster.nodes.bootstrap.vm_name** | Name of the temporary bootstrap node VM.
+Arbitrary value. | bootstrap **env.cluster.nodes.bootstrap.ip** | IPv4 address of the temporary bootstrap node. | 192.168.10.4
 **env.cluster.nodes.bootstrap.hostname** | Hostname of the temporary boostrap node.
 If DNS is hosted on the bastion, this can be anything.<br /> If DNS is hosted elsewhere, this must match DNS definition.
-This will be combined with the<br /> metadata_name and base_domain to create a Fully Qualififed Domain Name (FQDN). | bootstrap
+This will be combined with the<br /> metadata_name and base_domain to create a Fully Qualififed Domain Name (FQDN). | bootstrap-ocpz
 **env.cluster.nodes.control.disk_size** | How much disk space do you want to allocate to each control node (in Gigabytes)?
 120 or more recommended. | 120
 **env.cluster.nodes.control.ram** | How much memory would you like to allocate to the each control<br /> node (in megabytes)?
 Recommended 16384 or more. | 16384
 **env.cluster.nodes.control.vcpu** | How many virtual CPUs would you like to allocate to each control node?
 Recommended 4 or more. | 4
+**env.cluster.nodes.control.vm_name** | Name of the control node VMs.
+Arbitrary values.
+Usually no more or less than 3 are used.
+Must match<br /> the total number of IP addresses and hostnames for control nodes.
+Use provided list format. | control-1<br />control-2<br />control-3
 **env.cluster.nodes.control.ip** | IPv4 address of the control nodes.
-Usually no more or less than 3 are used.
 Use provided<br /> list formatting. | 192.168.10.5<br />192.168.10.6<br />192.168.10.7
 **env.cluster.nodes.control.hostname** | Hostnames for control nodes.
 Must match the total number of IP addresses for control nodes<br /> (usually 3).
 If DNS is hosted on the bastion, this can be anything.
 If DNS is hosted elsewhere,<br /> this must match DNS definition.
 This will be combined with the metadata_name and<br /> base_domain to create a Fully Qualififed Domain Name (FQDN). | control-01<br />control-02<br />control-03
 **env.cluster.nodes.compute.disk_size** | How much disk space do you want to allocate to each compute<br /> node (in Gigabytes)?
 120 or more recommended. | 120
 **env.cluster.nodes.compute.ram** | How much memory would you like to allocate to the each compute<br /> node (in megabytes)?
 Recommended 16384 or more. | 16384
 **env.cluster.nodes.compute.vcpu** | How many virtual CPUs would you like to allocate to each compute node?
 Recommended 2 or more. | 2
+**env.cluster.nodes.compute.vm_name** | Name of the compute node VMs.
+Arbitrary values.
+This list can be expanded to any<br /> number of nodes, minimum 2.
+Must match the total number of IP<br /> addresses and hostnames for compute nodes.
+Use provided list format. | compute-1<br />compute-2
 **env.cluster.nodes.compute.ip** | IPv4 address of the compute nodes.
-This list can be expanded to any number of nodes,<br /> minimum 2.
+Must match the total number of VM names and<br /> hostnames for compute nodes.
 Use provided list formatting. | 192.168.10.8<br />192.168.10.9
 **env.cluster.nodes.compute.hostname** | Hostnames for compute nodes.
-Must match the total number of IP addresses for compute nodes.<br /> If DNS is hosted on the bastion, this can be anything.
-If DNS is hosted elsewhere, this must match<br /> DNS definition.
-This will be combined with the metadata_name and base_domain to create<br /> a Fully Qualififed Domain Name (FQDN). | compute-01<br />compute-02
+Must match the total number of IP addresses and<br /> VM names for compute nodes.
+If DNS is hosted on the bastion, this can be anything.<br /> If DNS is hosted elsewhere, this must match DNS definition.
+This will be combined with the<br /> metadata_name and base_domain to create a Fully Qualififed Domain Name (FQDN). | compute-01<br />compute-02
 **env.cluster.nodes.infra.disk_size** | (Optional) Set up compute nodes that are made for infrastructure workloads (ingress,<br /> monitoring, logging)?
 How much disk space do you want to allocate to each infra node (in Gigabytes)?<br /> 120 or more recommended. | 120
 **env.cluster.nodes.infra.ram** | (Optional) How much memory would you like to allocate to the each infra node (in<br /> megabytes)?
 Recommended 16384 or more. | 16384
 **env.cluster.nodes.infra.vcpu** | (Optional) How many virtual CPUs would you like to allocate to each infra node?<br /> Recommended 2 or more. | 2
+**env.cluster.nodes.infra.vm_name** | (Optional) Name of additional infra node VMs.
+Arbitrary values.
+This list can be<br /> expanded to any number of nodes, minimum 2.
+Must match the total<br /> number of IP addresses and hostnames for infra nodes.
+Use provided list format. | infra-1<br />infra-2
 **env.cluster.nodes.infra.ip** | (Optional) IPv4 address of the infra nodes.
 This list can be expanded to any number of nodes,<br /> minimum 2.
 Use provided list formatting. | 192.168.10.8<br />192.168.10.9
 **env.cluster.nodes.infra.hostname** | (Optional) Hostnames for infra nodes.
 Must match the total number of IP addresses for infra nodes.<br /> If DNS is hosted on the bastion, this can be anything.
 If DNS is hosted elsewhere, this must match<br /> DNS definition.
 This will be combined with the metadata_name and base_domain<br /> to create a Fully Qualififed Domain Name (FQDN). | infra-01<br />infra-02
 **<u>Section 6 - Misc Optional Settings</u>**